cloudfoundry-attic/cf-abacus/doc/api.md

 _Description_: Retrieves a usage report document containing a summary of the aggregated Cloud resource usage incurred by the specified resource instance within an organization and the specific set of plans at the specified time.

+_HTTP response_:
-_HTTP response_: 200 to indicate success with a _usage summary report_ JSON document, 404 if the usage is not found, 500 to report a server error.
+* 200 to indicate a success with a _usage summary report_ JSON document
+* 206 to alert that _usage summary report_ JSON document contains partial content.
+For example missing consumer or space data for particular time of report
+* 401 to report an unauthorized request
+* 403 to report an insufficient scope error, encountered when the resource_id value is invalid
+* 404 to report that usage is not found
+* 500 to report a server error
+* 503 to report that reporting is overloaded

 ### JSON representation:
 ```json